Rudy Giuliani: 2008 presidential campaign

 Despite his strategy, Giuliani competed in the January 8, 2008, New Hampshire primary to a substantial extent, but finished a distant fourth with 9 percent of the vote.
-Similar poor results continued in other early contests, when Giuliani's staff went without pay in order to focus all efforts on the crucial late January Florida Republican primary.
+Similar poor results continued in other early contests, when Giuliani's staff went without pay to focus all efforts on the crucial late January Florida Republican primary.
 The shift of the electorate's focus from national security to the state of the economy also hurt Giuliani, as did the resurgence of McCain's similarly themed campaign.
 On January 29, 2008, Giuliani finished a distant third in the Florida result with 15 percent of the vote, trailing McCain and Romney.
 Facing declining polls and lost leads in the upcoming large Super Tuesday states, including that of his home New York, Giuliani withdrew from the race on January 30, endorsing McCain.

 Giuliani's campaign ended up $3.6 million in arrears, and in June 2008 Giuliani sought to retire the debt by proposing to appear at Republican fundraisers during the 2008 general election, and have part of the proceeds go towards his campaign.
 During the 2008 Republican National Convention, Giuliani gave a prime-time speech that praised McCain and his running mate, Sarah Palin, while criticizing Democratic nominee Barack Obama.
 He cited Palin's executive experience as a mayor and governor and belittled Obama's lack of same, and his remarks were met with wild applause from the delegates.
 Giuliani continued to be one of McCain's most active surrogates during the remainder of McCain's eventually unsuccessful campaign.